lanl/LaGriT/cmake/README.md

 The CMake build is controlled by CMakeLists.txt and files in directory /cmake

-The ExodusII libraries can be built using install-exodus.sh For additional help on ExodusII, see instructions at https://github.com/sandialabs/seacas **Note for Exodus with LaGriT, FORTRAN must be set to YES**
+The ExodusII libraries can be built using install-exodus.sh or MAC_install-exodus.sh For additional help on ExodusII, see instructions at https://github.com/sandialabs/seacas **Note for Exodus with LaGriT, FORTRAN must be set to YES**